Namespace node.repl

 just trying things out.

-without any arguments from the command-line you will be
+By executing node without any arguments from the command-line you will be

 dropped into the REPL.
 It has simplistic emacs line-editing.

-This will start the REPL in canonical terminal settings which will allow you to use with rlwrap
+This will start the REPL in canonical terminal settings which will allow you to use with rlwrap.

 For example, you could add this to your bashrc file: